harjeet31/Air-Quality-Index---INDIA/README.md

 # Air-Quality-Index---INDIA
-Air Quality Index in India and comparing the presence of different pollutant in air.
+Air Quality Index in India and comparing the presence of different level pollutant in air.

 ![AirPollution.jpg](/AirPollution.jpg)